i2b2-tranSMART/i2b2transmart-quick-start/README.md

 ## Test i2b2/tranSMART release-18.1

-1. Browse to your docker machine IP
+1. Browse to your docker machine IP and click the Advanced Phenotype Search link.

 ## Troubleshoot